zSnout/zSnout.com/README.md

 If you've downloaded the dependencies, you can use a variety of commands to run zSnout locally.

-To start a devlopment server, run
+To start a development server, run

 ```sh
 npm run dev